 $300,000) to the hotel-rich village beautiful is something like tossing apples into an orchard.
 As some may recall, this Dan Fox Drive parcel was specially added to the abutting business zone by the City Council a few years back to permit a hotel and restaurant proposal.
 While this slightly out of the way location sacrificed a bit of visual exposure, it promised safety and bucolic tranquility, those mission-critical ingredients so essential to a successful Berkshire hotel.

 Over the years, I’ve noticed that perceptions of missed opportunities have colored the collective conscience of Pittsfielders.
 Older residents recall the demolition of the historic train station to pave the way for what never happened or in a more recent example, a field of dreams that didn’t come true.
 Add morose sentiments to the effects of a slow and painful withdrawal of benefit-rich jobs and tax assistance from a generous electric company and cynicism is sure to abound.
-I wish I had a dollar’s discount on professional fees for every local head-shaker I’ve encountered over the past six months.

 So, with this backdrop and based on my own experience, I’ll offer an opinion on just how well the largest town in the county really functions in matters of economic development.
 Did the city screw up -- again -- as so many of the disappointed pundits assert?
 Is Pittsfield incapable of guiding a cash cow of a project through the permitting process?
 Are these perma-bears in command of the facts in this case, or simply bathing in their own self-fulfilled prophecies?